-1 Dr. J. Fields.
+Dr. J. Fields.

-2 Hildebrandt.
+Hildebrandt.

-3 Shortt, Edinb.
+Shortt, Edinb.
 M. J., Dec., 1862, p.
 554.

 ant is supported by the hand while she tramps the abdomen of the patient, always placing her feet above the fetus, as a dernier ressort.
-All other means having failed, they suspend the parturient by means of a band beneath the arms, as we have already mentioned.1 women are about who squeeze her abdomen and beat it with pillows; this process is continued until finally she falls upon the floor exhausted, and some of the women still keep pressing the child down with their hands, trying to expel it forcibly; and there are instances, as the author is credibly informed, in which the woman is placed upon her back and the midwife sits upon her or stands up and presses against the child with one of her feet.2
+All other means having failed, they suspend the parturient by means of a band beneath the arms, as we have already mentioned.

+The Burmese practice is to strip the patient naked and to compel her to run about the room, while half a dozen women are about who squeeze her abdomen and beat it with pillows; this process is continued until finally she falls upon the floor exhausted, and some of the women still keep pressing the child down with their hands, trying to expel it forcibly; and there are instances, as the author is credibly informed, in which the woman is placed upon her back and the midwife sits upon her or stands up and presses against the child with one of her feet.